Click here for the

 Plainfield Interfaith Food Pantry

-The Plainfield Area Interfaith Food Pantry is in need of TEA, COFFEE, JUICES and CAKE MIXES.
+The Plainfield Area Interfaith Food Pantry is in need of MACARONI and CHEESE, PEANUT BUTTER, JELLY, and CANNED FRUIT.

 For more information visit www.plainfieldfoodpantry.org or call 815-439-8394.